Updated on: May 26, 2025

 Keeper is an intuitive password manager with a very high level of security — 256-bit AES encryption, a zero-knowledge policy, passkey support, and a wide variety of MFA options, including compatibility with 2FA apps like Google Authenticator and advanced options like face and fingerprint logins on both desktop and mobile devices.

 In addition to being very secure, Keeper is extremely easy to use.
 It reliably auto-saved and auto-filled my credentials, and I also found it incredibly simple to share logins with other users as well as set up specific sharing permissions.
-The One-Time Share feature is easy to use as well, and it offers a secure way to share a login with a friend or family member who doesn’t use Keeper.
-You simply select the record you want to share and set the expiry time you want, and then a link is generated that you can send to the recipient.
+The One-Time Share feature offers a secure way to share a login with a friend or family member.
+Like 1Password, Keeper even lets you share with users who don’t use the same password manager.

 The additional features Keeper offers include: